revilowaldow/BITC/Sessions/2025/06 15 - Session 46.md

 Consider making arrows from the feathers

-Caenis recovers meat from the wailer
+Caenis recovers meat from the wailer, thigh lean meat built for speed

+Aru recovers hide from the wyvern